Immortal215/PHS-Connect-Development/README.md

 ### 2. **Backend**

+Start with the [data editing guide](docs/DATA_EDITING_GUIDE.md) before changing Firebase paths or their writers.

 - **Firebase Realtime Database:**
-  - Securely stores club and user data.
+  - Stores public club details, membership, meetings, and RSVPs in separate paths.
-  - Ensures pulled updates for club information such as announcements, meeting times, schoology codes, etc.
+  - The app refreshes changed clubs and meetings from Firebase without downloading every meeting on each update.
 ---

 ## Repurpose for your own school!